Do you find yourself hiccuping a lot now that you’re pregnant? Are you wondering why that is and what it could mean for

-In other words, you might not notice you are eating unusual foods more often, or that you’re feeling a bit sick a few times a day, but your body does notice.
+In other words, you might not notice you are craving unusual foods more often, or that you’re feeling a bit sick a few times a day, but your body does notice.

 Since most women will notice a missed period, nausea, or breast tenderness first, hiccups aren’t a reliable sign.
 They’re just another one of those neat little early pregnancy symptoms that start making us aware of everything that’s going on.

 Hiccups stop being a so-called neat symptom when they are constant.
 Some pregnant women find they are hiccuping all day and all night, waking up with hiccups, or having a random episode pretty much every day.

 And if you have had an extended episode of hiccups before, you will know just how annoying it can be when they won’t go away.

 In A Nutshell

 The biggest cause is nausea and indigestion.
 When we are not digesting our food well, when we have just vomited, or when we feel about to vomit, we can start hiccuping.

 Although some of this can be avoided, if you are one of the unfortunate women who have persistent nausea throughout pregnancy, your hiccups might be just as persistent.
 But once your beautiful baby is born all of the symptoms disappear.